 It was reported postgame that co-defensive coordinator Matt Barnes is leaving the OSU staff to become the defensive coordinator at Memphis.
 So that means that with the addition of Knowles, Day is currently back to having the maximum 10 assistant coaches allowed by NCAA rule.
 But, friends, Barnes simply cannot be the only coach to be putting his home in Columbus up for sale.

-I am generally uncomfortable calling for anyone to lose their job for anything short of moral or ethical failings, but with the season over and a new defensive coordinator coming in, I think it’s time for dramatic changes on that side of the ball for the Buckeyes.
+I am generally uncomfortable calling for anyone to lose their job for anything short of moral or ethical failings, but with the season over and a new defensive coordinator coming in, I think that it’s time for dramatic changes on that side of the ball for the Buckeyes.

 I know that this is going to be controversial, and I’m prepared for that, but I believe that Knowles should completely clean house and build an entirely knew staff in his image and likeness.
-I could make arguments that certain guys should be retained (first and foremost Larry Johnson), but this defense — and Ryan Day’s program — need a complete reset in order to establish an identity all their own.
+I could make arguments that certain guys should be retained (first and foremost Larry Johnson), but this defense — and Day’s program — need a complete reset in order to establish an identity all their own.

-Most importantly, Knowles will be implementing a completely new defensive system and I think that it will be important for him to bring in a guy or two that he has worked with before so that someone else on the staff has experience teaching this new system.
+Most importantly, Knowles will be implementing a completely new defensive system and I think that it will be important for him to bring in a guy or two that he has worked with before so that someone else on staff has experience teaching this new system.

 I also find it hard to identify a defensive position group that has lived up to anything close to expectations over the last two years.
-Whether that is because the coaches’ voices just aren’t resonating anymore or they are ill-suited for their current assignments, I don’t know, but I do believe that it’s time to bring in a new batch of coaches with a fresh perspective.
+Whether that is because the coaches’ voices just aren’t resonating anymore, or they are ill-suited for their current assignments, I don’t know, but I do believe that it’s time to bring in a new batch of coaches with a fresh perspective.

 Now, I am a gigantic fan of Larry Johnson and everything that he’s done and what he stands for, so if any defensive coach stays, I would clearly want it to be him.
 But despite some incredibly highly rated recruits in recent years, the defensive line has been frankly disappointing post-Chase Young.
 So while I can’t see Day giving LJ his walking papers, if the literal living legend decided that now was the time to call it a career, I would wish him well, but welcome a new voice to lead the defensive line room.